martezr/packer-plugin-mvm/README.md

 # Packer Plugin Morpheus MVM

-The `mvm` multi-component plugin can be used with HashiCorp [Packer](https://www.packer.io) to create custom images.
+The `mvm` multi-component plugin can be used with HashiCorp [Packer](https://www.packer.io) to create custom images for the [MVM virtualization solution](https://docs.morpheusdata.com/en/latest/infrastructure/clusters/mvm.html) integrated with the Morpheus Platform.
 For the full list of available features for this plugin see [docs](docs).

 ## Installation